openziti/ziti-tunnel-sdk-c/docker/README.md

 ### Kubernetes Deployments for `openziti/ziti-edge-tunnel`

 [Daemonset manifest](./ziti-tun-daemonset.yaml): provides a nameserver `100.64.0.2`, but containers don't automatically use it until you configure cluster DNS.
-You could configure CoreDNS to forward queries that match a namespace like `*.ziti` to the Ziti nameserver like this:
+CoreDNS doesn't currently have a fallthrough mechanism, but you can use conventional names for your Ziti services' like `*.ziti` and configure CoreDNS to forward queries that match that namespace to the Ziti nameserver.

 ```yaml
 apiVersion: v1